architech-boards/documentation-template/source/eclipse.rst

 --------------------

 You can create two types of projects: Autotools-based, or Makefile-based.
 This section describes how to create Autotools-based projects from within the **Eclipse IDE**.
-Launch Eclipse using Architech Launcher or use **run_eclipse** command or just click on the desktop icon.
+Launch Eclipse using Architech Splashscreen just click on **Develop with Eclipse**.

 .. image:: _static/run_eclipse.png